 Note: CYBELLE 2mg/0.035mg should not be prescribed for the purpose of contraception alone.
-However, when taken as recommended, CYBELLE 2mg/0.035mg will provide reliable contraception in patients treated for the as previously mentioned clinical conditions.
+However, when taken as recommended, CYBELLE2mg/0.035mg will provide reliable contraception inpatients treated for the above clinical conditions.
 If patient compliance is uncertain and contraception is necessary, then a supplementary non-hormonal contraceptive method should be considered.

 Following first-trimester abortion: The woman may start immediately.
-When doing so, the patient does not need additional contraceptive measures.
+When doing so, she does not need additional contraceptive measures.

 Women should be advised to start at day 21 to 28 after delivery or second-trimester abortion.
 When starting later, the woman should be advised to additionally use a barrier method for the first 7 days of tablet-taking.
 However, if intercourse has already occurred, pregnancy should be excluded before the actual start of CYBELLE 2mg/0.035mg use or the woman has to wait for her first menstrual period.

 Management of missed tablets: If the user is less than 12 hours late in taking any tablet, contraceptive protection is not reduced.
-The woman should take the tablet as soon as the patient remembers and should take further tablets at the usual time.
+The woman should take the tablet as soon as she remembers and should take further tablets at the usual time.

-If the patient is more than 12 hours late in taking any tablet, contraceptive protection may be reduced.
+If she is more than 12 hours late in taking any tablet, contraceptive protection may be reduced.
 The management of missed tablets can be guided by the following two basic rules: tablet-taking must never be discontinued for longer than 7 days.

 Week 2: The user should take the last missed tablet as soon as the patient remembers, even if this means taking two tablets at the same time.
 The patient then continues to take tablets at her usual time.
 Provided that the woman has taken her tablets correctly in the 7 days preceding the first missed tablet, there is no need to use extra contraceptive precautions.
 However, if this is not the case, or if the patient missed more than 1 tablet, the woman should be advised to use extra precautions for 7 days.